ISSICEU – Intra-and Inter-Societal Sources of

 Instability in the Caucasus and EU Opportunities to Respond

 ISSICEU is an international research project led by Prof. Dirk Lehmkuhl and Katharina Hoffmann from the Center for Governance and Culture at the University of St. Gallen.
 It stems from a successful bid for a call of the European Commission on “Security and democracy in the neighborhood: The case of the Caucasus”.
 The project is funded by the Framework Seven program of the European Union with 1.6 Mio Euro and involves a consortium of eight partners.

 As an interdisciplinary endeavor ISSICEU is made up of political scientists, economists, anthropologists, human geographers and scholars of religious studies.
 It comparatively analyzes sub-regions and studies aspects of inter-societal relations.
-Cases will cover the entire Caucasus region, including Armenia, Azerbaijan, Georgia, and the North Caucasus republics of the Russian Federation Dagestan, Kabardino-Balkaria, Karachay-Cherkessia and Chechnya, as well as the neighboring countries Turkey and Iran.
-ISSICEU will also discuss/consider/reflect on the secessionist territories in the South Caucasus.
+Cases will cover the entire Caucasus region, including Armenia, Azerbaijan, Georgia, South Ossetia, Nagorno-Karabakh, Dagestan, Kabardino-Balkaria, Karachay-Cherkessia and Chechnya, as well as the neighboring countries Turkey and Iran.

 In Addition to the University of St. Gallen the research consortium consists of the following partners: